 Click the corresponding tool window button on the tool window bar.

-Hover the mouse pointer over the quick access button / in the lower left corner of the main window and select a tool window.
+In the Classic UI, hover over the quick access button / in the lower left corner of the main window and select a tool window.

 Hide the active tool window

 To show the hidden tool window, use the shortcut assigned to it (go toto see the full list of tool windows with shortcuts).

 Right-click the tool window's icon on the toolbar and select Hide.